LITrans/cBSMD/simulation/README.md

 Here, also set the names of all domains and assets (tokens).
 See [iroha_config.py](iroha_config.py) for a deeper understanding.

-# Setup
-In the file [setup.py](setup.py) create the domains, create the nodes and set additional permissions.
-The first step is to create domains and assets in the domain with the function `create_domain_and_asset`.

-Then we can create passive nodes with an initial amount of assets (tokes).
-In order to create a node you need to create a private key with `IrohaCrypto.private_key()`.
-Private keys are use to sign all transactions and nodes can only have one private key per domain.

-To derive a public from the private key use `IrohaCrypto.derive_public_key(node_private_key)`.
-Public keys are use to identify nodes in the ledger.

-Once private and public keys are set, the administrator node can create nodes with:
-1. `create_account_with_assets`: create a passive node with a initial amount of assets (tokes)
-1. `create_account`: create a passive node with no assets See [setup.py](setup.py) for a deeper understanding.

-To start using the cBSMD run: `python3 setup.py`

 # Examples

 In the [examples.py](examples.py) you will find some examples of the cBSMD operations.